-HUD PIH 2010-19 is providing PHAs with the attached EIV system information guide that the IHA may provide to applicants and tenants of PIH rental assistance programs.
+HUD PIH 2010-19 and updates provides IHA with EIV system information guidance that the IHA may provide to applicants and tenants of PIH rental assistance programs.
 The IHA is not required to distribute this document.
 However, the IHA will provide applicants and tenants with the What You Should Know About EIV Guide to educate families about EIV and inform them of how it affects their family.

 There are two versions of the document: 1) with a signature block; and 2) without a signature block.
 It is not required for applicants or tenants to acknowledge receipt of the document; however, the IHA may, at their discretion, require the family to acknowledge receipt of the guide.
 IHA requires families to acknowledge receipt of the guide, provide the family with a copy of the guide to take with them, and maintain a signed copy in the family file folder.
+This requirement occurs at the time of admission for the IHA.

-7-I.D.
-THIRD-PARTY WRITTEN AND ORAL VERIFICATION
+D. THIRD-PARTY WRITTEN AND ORAL VERIFICATION